Class Flag - Naval Numeral 8

 Under the Eight Metre Rules, the maximum number of crew is six for a Modern and seven for pre-1960 boats (“Classics”).
 The IRC rules also limits the number of crew, but to a much higher number, unless the sailing instructions provide otherwise.

-The BEMA was re-formed following renewed interest in the Class after the 2007 Metre Centenary Regatta celebrating 100 years since the adoption of the Metre Rule.
+The BEMA was re-formed following renewed interest in the Class after the 2007 Centenary of the adoption of the Metre Rule.
 At a meeting of owners and interested parties in 2008, the following Class appointments were made: